Synesso/scala-stellar-sdk/src/main/paradox/transacting.md

 Every transaction must originate from an existing account on the network and correctly specify the next [sequence number](https://www.stellar.org/developers/guides/concepts/accounts.html#sequence-number).
-Creating a new `Transaction` instance requires these two values, wrapped in an @scaladoc[Account](stellar.sdk.model.Account).
+Creating a new `Transaction` instance requires these two values, wrapped in an @apidoc[Account].

 Additionally, a `Network` must be implicit in scope.
 The choice of network will affect how the transaction is serialised.